-A provision has been created for personal injury claims to cover the estimated amounts required to settle the claims and costs for which the FSA has admitted liability.
+A provision has been created for employment tribunals to cover the estimated amounts required to settle the claims and costs for unfair dismissal and other issues for which the FSA has admitted liability.
 Claims against the FSA where liability has been denied are not included.
-The Agency is aware of other cases subject to legal proceedings, however it does not believe they have any basis.